Bridgeconn/VachanOnline-v2/docs/desktop/docs/about.md

 <img src="/img/assets/bottombar.png"  width="1000px" alt="bottombar"/>

+## What's New
+Updates and improvements for the previous three releases can be viewed in the what's new **(2)** tab.
+It also has a link to assist users in navigating the website and a list of all the features.

 ## Feedback

 A **Feedback form** is offered to collect valuable feedback from the Vachan Online users and to have a better idea of the overall user experience.